umbraco/UmbracoDocs/Reference/Management/Services/MemberService.md

 Returns all members of a given Type

 ###.GetMembersByPropertyValue("city", "Horsens");
-Returns all Members, of any type, with a mathcing value in the property with the given property alias
+Returns all Members, of any type, with a mathcing value in the property with the given property alias.
+Note that the given property alias (first parameter) does not do an exact match.
+It does a "contains".
+So if you have two proerty aliases "city" and "birthCity" it will look for the value in both these fields.

 ###.GetMembersInRole(string role);
 Returns all members in a given Role